vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Crocodile_trees.png "Crocodile_trees.png")

-- A.mississippiens, and aligator species whose habitat spans the southern states of the USA, was used as the outgroup.
+- _A. mississippienis_, and aligator species whose habitat spans the southern states of the USA, was used as the outgroup.
 - The reconstructed tree (Fig. 4A) showed the same species relationships as the tree made by Eaton et al. (Fig. 4B) with upsidedown orientation.
 (The sequence for 1USFWS in Fig. 4B, a crocodile skin handbag of unknown origins which Eaton et al. determined to be C. nilotictus, was not depsited on NCBI and therefore was not included in Fig. 4A.
 - All the NCBI reference COX1 sequences fell closely within the same clade as their expected species except for the M. cataphractus.
 - This sequence branched of before the Eaton et al. _M. cataphractus_ sequences at a node with a relatively low boostrap value of 0.048.